Jason Plato

-Timothy Jason Plato (born 14 October 1967) is a British racing driver who last competed in the British Touring Car Championship (BTCC) for BTC Racing.
+Timothy Jason Plato (born 14 October 1967) is a British former racing driver who last competed in the British Touring Car Championship (BTCC) for BTC Racing.
 He has twice been BTCC Champion, in 2001 for Vauxhall and 2010 for Silverline Chevrolet.
 He has finished in the top 3 in the Championship 12 times and holds the record for the most overall race wins in the BTCC.
-He is also a presenter on the motoring television series Fifth Gear from 2004 to present.
+He has also served as a presenter on the motoring television series Fifth Gear since 2004.

 Career history

 After success in karting including a 1989 British Championship win in the Junior TKM Class, Oxford-born Plato raced in Formula Three and Formula Renault.
 In 1996, he entered the Renault Spider championship, taking a dominant title win.

 BTCC (1997–2001)

 Williams Renault (1997–1999)

 In 1997, he gained the second drive in the Williams-Renault BTCC team, after Frank Williams organised a test between him, Gianni Morbidelli and Jean-Christophe Boullion with the fastest getting the contract offer.
 After being overlooked by Williams, Plato travelled to the Williams base and after some convincing, Sir Frank gave Plato the drive.

 Plato took pole for his first three races in the Renault Laguna, and ultimately won 2 races as a rookie, taking 3rd in the championship which was won by his team-mate Alain Menu.
 He was 5th in the series in each of the next two years.